carpentries-incubator/python_packaging/episodes/02-packages.Rmd

 features of our code are exposed to users at the top level.

 The primary tool for organising a project spread across multiple files is the _package_.
-Packages a very similar to modules, and they are defined by the directory structure we use to organise our files.
+Packages are very similar to modules, and they are defined by the directory structure we use to organise our files.

 As an example of how to use packages, we'll return to the SIR model introduced in the